 Why do the plank?
 The plank strengthens the abdominal, back, quads and shoulders.
 If you are looking to strengthen and tighten your core (belly) muscles, I highly recommend doing the plank challenge and continue putting it in your weekly workout routine.

 Many believe the plank is more efficient and safer than crunches and sit-ups if done properly.
-Crunches and sit-ups put pressure on you spine and can exasperate the problem of tight hips (i.e. runners and bikers).
+Crunches and sit-ups put pressure on your spine and can exacerbate the problem of tight hips (i.e. runners and bikers).

 The plank is an isometric (muscle tension is created without contraction) core strength exercise that involves maintaining a difficult position for extended periods of time.
 The most common plank is the front plank which is held in a push-up position with the body’s weight borne on forearms, elbows, and toes.